daphne-eu/daphne/doc/ImplementBuiltinKernel.md

   The reason is that these generic access methods can incur a lot of unnecessary effort, depending on the data type implementation.
   However, in the end it is always a trade-off between performance and code complexity.
   For kernels that are rarely used or typically used on small data objects, a simple but inefficient implementation might be okay.
-  Nevertheless, since the DAPHNE Prototype should be able to handle unexpected scripts efficiently, we should not get too much used to sacrificing efficiency.
+  Nevertheless, since the DAPHNE system should be able to handle unexpected scripts efficiently, we should not get too much used to sacrificing efficiency.

 ### Concrete Examples